U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Helen DeVinney (The George Washington University)

-Hosu Kim (College of Staten Island)
+Hosu Kim (City University of New York College of Staten Island)

-Howard Winant (University of California, Santa Barbara)
+Howard Winant (University of California Santa Barbara)

 Huda Fakhreddine (University of Pennsylvania)

-Hussein Rashid (Barnard College)
+Hussein Rashid (Columbia University Barnard College)

 Ilham Khuri-Makdisi (Northeastern University)